Abridgement: Abridgement for print

 A shortened form of literary work in which the major themes of the original are kept occurs in books for faster and easier reading.
 The Signet Classics Abridged Works are notable examples of abridgment; the Signet Classics Bible, for example, is 40 percent shorter than the 850,000-word King James Version.
 Although well-known passages in abridged works are often left intact, editors may remove "repetition, rhetoric and redundancy" from a complete work.

 Until roughly the mid-19th century, the act of abridgment was widely regarded as fair use and was among the most frequently abused loopholes in British and American copyright law.
 However, by the 1870s, international outcry from authors and publishers alike prompted legislatures to consider revisions to end the "very unreasonable" principle.
+Today, abridgments are considered a type of derivative work within the scope of the copyright owner's control.
+(Note: See e.g., : "A 'derivative work' is a work based upon one or more preexisting works, such as a[n]... abridgment, condensation, or any other form in which a work may be recast, transformed, or adapted.")

 While increasingly uncommon, some books are published as abridged versions of earlier books, which is most common in textbooks, usually lengthy works in complicated fields like engineering or medicine.
 Abridged versions of popular textbooks are published to be used as study aids or to provide enough surface information for the reader to become familiar with the material but not have a full understanding of it or its full scope.